Hr0mE/FlagMaker/README.md

 # FlagMaker
-Program, that creating a time markers after press 'INSERT' button
+Program, that creating a time markers after pressing 'INSERT' button.
+Start the script with stream.